Keep-Current/Engine/src/cleaner/README.md

 It recieves from the scrapper an HTML file, and needs to determine which sections are unnecessary and irrelevant (menus, ads, maps, photos, etc)

 input: HTML Document
-output: parsed text document (lists of lists of stupples)
+output: Clean text document

 ### How?
-1. Detect the document type (pdf, text, html)
+ Detect the document type (pdf, text, html). if it is HTML - consider using readability https://github.com/mozilla/readability to simplify it. if it's PDF - extract he content into text.
-2. break the document down to pargraphs, sentences and tokenized words.
-3. Perform POS tagging
-4. Perform entity detection
-5. Perform relation detection